jbangdev/jbang-vscode/README.md

 ## Preferences
 - `jbang.home`: Specifies the folder path to the JBang directory (not the executable), eg. `~/.sdkman/candidates/jbang/current`.
 On Windows, backslashes must be escaped, eg `C:\\ProgramData\\chocolatey\\lib\\jbang`.
 Used by the `JBang: Create a new script` wizard and the `Run JBang` code lens.
 Useful in case `jbang` is not automatically picked up from the $PATH, for some reason.
-- `jbang.wizard.templates.showDescriptions` : When set to `true` (the default), shows JBang template descriptions in the `JBang: Create a new script` wizard, else hides them.
 - `java.import.jbang.projectPerScript` : When set to `true`, each script found in the opened folder will be imported as its own project, with its own classpath. `false` by default.
 Toggling this setting requires calling the `Java: Clean Java Language Server Workspace` command to take effect.
 - `jbang.completion.onSelect.autosave` : When set to `true` (the default), automatically save the file after `//DEPS` completion is selected, so the classpath gets updated.